komyg/rm-shop-v2/tutorial.md

 # Query resolvers

 Technically we won't be needing any query resolvers for this app, but I think that it might be useful to do an example.
+So we are going to create a resolver that will return the data available for a `Character`.

-We are going to create a resolver that will return the data available for a character.
-Please note that on the real world we should use the `character(id: ID)` query that is already available from the server instead of creating a new query.
+>Note that in a real project we should use the `character(id: ID)` query that is already available from the server instead of creating a new query.

 To begin, update the `Query` type in our local schema: